LorneWhiteway/lfi_project/README.md

 This repository contains a version of pkdgrav3 in which several bugs have been fixed.

-pkdgrav3 runs most efficiently using GPU hardware, and we provide job files to run pkdgrav3 efficiently on the 'splinter' cluster at UCL and on the DiRAC 'Wilkes3' cluster at Cambridge.
+pkdgrav3 runs most efficiently using GPU hardware, and we provide job files to run pkdgrav3 efficiently on the 'splinter' cluster at UCL, the DiRAC 'Wilkes3' cluster at Cambridge, and the DiRAC 'Tursa' cluster at Edinburgh.

 The primary goal of the simulation is to create a sequence of snapshots (at a discrete sequence of time points) of the positions in 3 dimensional space of a collection of particles interacting via gravity.
 The sequence of snapshots is therefore a 4 dimensional object (3 spatial and 1 temporal dimension).
 For our purposes we are interested only in the lightcone, i.e. the 3 dimensional submanifold consisting of events that we (as observers at the centre of the simulation box) can actually observe.
 Within the simulation the lightcone thus becomes a sequence of snapshots (each representing a tomographic slice bounded by two adjacent time points, or equivalently two adjacent distances, or equivalently two adjacent redshifts) of the positions of the particles on the celestial sphere.
 These positions are then binned into (heal-)pixels to give pixel-by-pixel object counts.
 In short, the lightcone is a sequence of healpix maps.